-3. Fact: Anal sex done right should not hurt.
+Understand that anal sex done right should not hurt.

 Anal sex will feel different for everyone.
-Many report that it feels like being “filled-up” or your body is constantly “expanding,” offering a more intense, “tingly” orgasm.
-Others say it’s like have a deep-tissue massage that somehow manages to pull on all of the right places.
-Whatever the case, it all depends on your anatomy, your ability to relax, the amount of lube, the size and shape of the penis or penis-shaped object that’s being inserted, and other factors.
+Many report that it feels like being "filled-up" or like your body is constantly "expanding," offering a more intense, "tingly" orgasm.
+Others say it's like have a deep-tissue massage that somehow manages to pull on all of the right places.
+Whatever the case, it all depends on your anatomy, your ability to relax, the amount of lube, the size and shape of the penis or penis-shaped object that's being inserted, and other factors.
 But whatever it feels like, if done right it should not be a painful experience.

-4. Anal sex is a high-risk sexual activity.
+Understand that anal sex is a high-risk sexual activity.

-This is a bummer, but we’d be remiss if we didn’t mention it.
+This is a bummer, but we'd be remiss if we didn't mention it.
 The truth is that anal sex puts people at greater risk of contracting HIV and other sexually transmitted infections than pretty much any other sexual activity.
 Data from the CDC shows that receptive anal sex is the most high risk sexual behavior with regard to HIV transmission.
-Out of every 10,000 exposures to an infected source, 50 will result in the receptive partner acquiring the disease.
-That’s a transmission rate 10 times higher than penile-vaginal intercourse But there’s even bad news for people who have been screened for STIs and had negative results across the board.
+Out of every 10,000 exposures to an infected source, 138 will result in the receptive partner acquiring the disease.
+That's a transmission rate 15 times higher than penile-vaginal intercourse.
+But there's even bad news for people who have been screened for STIs and had negative results across the board.
 According to the American Cancer Society, anal sex also increases the risk of anal cancer in both men and women.

 If the receiving partner is new to butt play, you need to be all kinds of nice to his or her rear end, to create positive and pleasurable associations with the act every time you have sex.
 Take every opportunity to kiss and compliment their cheeks in the days and weeks up until you decide to have anal sex.